AvoDerm Puppy Food Review

 This product is manufactured by Breeder's Choice Pet Foods.

-According to our data, this AvoDerm recipe provides complete & balanced nutrition for all life stages.
+According to our data, this AvoDerm recipe provides complete & balanced nutrition for growing puppies.
 In other words, this formula is AAFCO approved.

-AvoDerm Puppy Food Chicken & Rice Formula is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for all life stages.
+AvoDerm Puppy Food Chicken & Rice Formula is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for growing puppies.

 We'll begin this review of AvoDerm Puppy Food Chicken & Rice Formula with a detailed discussion of the ingredients.